lennilobel/sql2025-workshop-hol-orlando2025/HOL/2. Native JSON Support/JSON.md

 The results typically show:

 * `varchar(max)` size: 781 bytes
-* `nvarchar(max)` size: 1562 bytes (due to 2 bytes per Unicode character)
+* `nvarchar(max)` size: 1,562 bytes (due to 2 bytes per Unicode character)
 * `json` size: 529 bytes (thanks to its compact binary storage format)

-This highlights a dramatic advantage of the `json` type: **even while preserving full Unicode fidelity like `nvarchar(max)`, it consumes significantly less space**—in this example, a reduction from 1562 bytes to just 529 bytes.
+This highlights a dramatic advantage of the `json` type: **even while preserving full Unicode fidelity like `nvarchar(max)`, it consumes significantly less space**—in this case, a reduction from 1,562 bytes to just 529 bytes.
 This efficiency translates to reduced I/O, lower memory pressure, and better performance overall when working with large-scale JSON datasets.

 The `json` data type in SQL Server inherently supports Unicode, similar to `nvarchar`.
 This makes it safer than `varchar` for multilingual data and avoids the risk of character loss or corruption.
-Yet still, even while stripped of the overhead of Unicode, it still consumes more space at 781 bytes, compared to the Unicode-supported value stored in the `json` data type at 529 bytes.
+Yet, even while stripped of the overhead of Unicode, it still consumes more space at 781 bytes, compared to the Unicode-supporting version of the same content stored in the `json` data type at 529 bytes.

 ## The `.modify()` Method

+Previously, JSON was stored as `nvarchar`, which treated the JSON payload as an unstructured string.
+This meant updates required overwriting the entire value and offered no storage or performance optimizations.
+The new `json` data type supports partial document updates via the `.modify()` method.

-Let's create a table with a native JSON column:
+To demonstrate, let's first create a table with a native JSON column:

 ```sql
 CREATE TABLE Sales.JsonDemo